Obituary of Eugene Zeltmann

 A heartfelt thank you to all who cared for Gene during his illness, with a special thank you to the staff at Ellis Hospital, the Albany Medical Center ICU, NYOH – Clifton Park, and Jim Hurley, Kamatch, Rikhi, and Sheryl at Home Instead.

-A memorial service will be planned for sometime in the spring.
+A memorial service will be Saturday April 21, 2018 at 11 am at the First Reformed Church of Schenectady.
 In lieu of flowers, donations may be made to The Leukemia & Lymphoma Society (www.lls.org), or to the charity of your choice.